ua-datalab/Geospatial_Workshops/README.md

 The series is **FREE** and open to any University of Arizona personnel and is taylored for graduate students, postdocs, and early career faculty looking to expand their geospatial skills.

+Each workshop session is designed to be a discreet lesson where students can walk away with specific knowledge on a tool or concept.

+## The Teachers

 The series is expert-led by educators at the [University of Arizona Data Science Institute](https://datascience.arizona.edu/) and [Cyverse](https://cyverse.org/).
+Jeffrey Gillan Ph.D, is a research data scientist with Cyverse and has 15 years of experience in geospatial.

 ## Prerequisites
-All fields and skill levels are welcome to attend, though basic knowledge of scripting languages (python/R) and familiarity with command line tools will be helpful.
+All fields and skill levels are welcome to attend, though basic knowledge of scripting languages (python/R), comfort with Github, and familiarity with command line tools will be helpful.
+Many of the lessons will use Jupyter Notebooks to execute code.

+## Documentation
-Documentation for each lesson is found on the repository wiki https://github.com/ua-datalab/Geospatial_Workshops/wiki
+In addition to the live workshops, all of the lesson content will be openly available in the Github repository wiki https://github.com/ua-datalab/Geospatial_Workshops/wiki

 ## Schedule